 The way the virus has radically transformed the organization of our lives is evidence enough of the agency of non-human matter, and the ways in which the animate and inanimate are deeply enmeshed.
 Wet-on-Wet is, in a sense, an empathic overture to this more-than-human world, an attempt to find a common language in the form of waves, despite the limitations of our human senses.

 The universe, we know, is always in motion, and each of us is vibrating matter.
 Sutela and Buehler’s work reminds us of our oneness based on this simple physical fact.
 As Jones notes, Sutela “helps us see the world as offering infinite kinship.”
 Being able to visualize molecular vibrations may lead us to a greater appreciation of our interconnectedness across species, said Buehler.
 The patterns of molecules that comprise a human body, after all, are similar to the patterns that might make up a rock, a jellyfish, or a piece of slime mold.
-“We’re connected with the environment,” said Sutela, “we’re part and parcel.”
+“We live on a symbiotic planet,” said Sutela, “we’re part and parcel.”